circulosmeos/gztool/README.md

     $ gztool -b 99m project.gz > uncompressed.data

 Show internals of all index files in this directory. `-e` is used not to stop the process on the first error, if a `*.gzi` file is not a valid gzip index file.
-The `-ll` list option repetition will show data about each index point:
+The `-ll` list option repetition will show data about each index point. `-lll` also decompress each point's window to ensure index integrity.

     $ gztool -ell *.gzi

     Checking index file 'accounting.gzi' ...
-        Size of index file:        184577 Bytes (0.37%/gzip) Guessed gzip file name:    'accounting.gz'
+        Size of index file:        184577 Bytes (0.37%/gzip) Guessed gzip file name:    'accounting.gz' (66.05%)
         Number of index points:    15
         Size of uncompressed file: 147773440 Bytes
         List of points: